HerrMuellerluedenscheid/needs_env_var/README.md

 }
 ```

-**Note:** As `needs_env_var` is evaluated at compile time you need to force a re-compilation an environment variable
+❗**Note:** As `needs_env_var` is evaluated at compile time you need to force a re-compilation an environment variable
-is defined after compilation, e.g. with `cargo clean`.
+is defined after compilation, e.g. with `cargo clean`❗